danielkesner/Tweet-Generator/README.md

 ## Available commands (more added soon):

-`java TwitterMarkovChain --generateFromAllTweets username numSentences <n-factor> <--prompt>`
+`--generateFromAllTweets -u [username] -n [numberOfSentences] <n-factor> <--prompt>`

-Generate numSentences sentences using a model trained from  all tweets on username's timeline (with an optional n-factor specified by n-factor).
+Generate numberOfSentences sentences using a model trained from all tweets on username's timeline (with an optional n-factor specified by n-factor).
 Add the --prompt flag to have the program list out all the sentences it generated and choose which ones you wish to publish to Twitter via standard input.

 ### Example usage: